THE LONG BIOG

 The evening ended with the group as instant superstars in the face of delirium.
 The staggered about the stage to thunder applause.
 Mike Linnell struggling to free his head from both helmet and bucket to share the glory.
 Chapter had seen nothing like it.
 Neither had The Pioneers.

-1982 to 2004 At least ten arts projects, often more than twenty, each year
+I include a very small percentage of the vast number of projects we developed and delivered, and also a few photos.
+From 1982 to 2004 At least ten arts projects, often more than twenty, each year.

 THE LOVES OF MY LIFE – TOM AND ANNA – ARE BORN.
 Their arrival makes it all worthwhile